Skip to main navigation Skip to main content

 Attention

-A formal review of the case plan may not be needed if a request by the child or long-term guardian for additional financial or practical support can be assessed and approved through case work.
-This includes, but is not limited to:
+A request by the child or long-term guardian for additional financial or practical support can be assessed and approved through case work.
+For example:

 • a one-off request for child related costs

 • referrals to government or non-government agencies, such as a referral to an intensive family support service.
-(Refer to Procedure 1 Referral to another agency.)
+(Refer to Procedure 1 Referral to family support.)

 Decide not to review a case plan

-• Inform the child and long-term guardian of the reason for the decision and how to have the decision reviewed.
+• explain the decision to the child and long-term guardian of the reason for the decision and how to have the decision reviewed

-• Complete a Letter re: Decision not to review the case plan for the long-term guardian.
+• complete a Letter re: Decision not to review the case plan for the long-term guardian and provide it to them

-• Attach a copy of each letter to the ongoing intervention event in ICMS.
+• attach a copy of each letter to the ongoing intervention cycle in Unify.

-The senior team leader or CSSC manager is responsible for making sure the legislative requirement to provide written notice of the decision to not review the child’s case plan is complied with.
+The senior team leader or CSSC manager is responsible for ensuring compliance with the legislative requirement to provide written notice of the decision to not review the child’s case plan.

 Note

-The ongoing intervention event in ICMS will remain open for the duration of the order, even if the child’s case plan is not reviewed every 12 months.
+The ongoing intervention cycle in Unify will remain open for the duration of the order, even if the child’s case plan is not reviewed every 12 months.

 Develop a revised case plan

-• any existing support needs and actions that are still relevant and not yet achieved
+• new or existing support needs and actions yet to be achieved

 • ongoing supports to be provided to the child and their long-term guardian

-• any revised family contact arrangements.
-(Refer to Family contact.)
+• family contact arrangements (refer to Family contact

-• arrangements for maintaining and supporting the child’s cultural identity, as outlined in the cultural support plan
+• arrangements for maintaining and supporting the child’s cultural identity.

 Family contact